Kaleb Cowart

-Kaleb Bryant Cowart (born June 2, 1992) is an American professional baseball third baseman and pitcher in the New York Yankees organization.
-He has played in Major League Baseball (MLB) for the Los Angeles Angels.
+Kaleb Bryant Cowart (born June 2, 1992) is an American former professional baseball third baseman and pitcher.
+He played in Major League Baseball (MLB) from 2015 to 2019 for the Los Angeles Angels.

 Cowart won the Gatorade High School Baseball Player of the Year Award in 2010.
 The Angels selected him in the first round of the 2010 MLB draft and he made his MLB debut as a third baseman in 2015.
 After playing for the Angels until 2019, he returned to the minor leagues to convert into a pitcher.

 High school

 Cowart attended Cook High School in Adel, Georgia.
 In his senior year, Cowart played third base and also pitched.
 As a pitcher he went 10–1 with a 1.05 earned run average in 73 innings, recording 116 strikeouts and one save.
 As a batter, he hit .654 with 11 home runs, 59 runs batted in (RBIs) and scored 55 runs.
 He also recorded a 1.206 slugging percentage, a .721 on-base percentage and was 36/36 in stolen bases.
 His batting average was the second-highest in state history for a single season.

 He was named the 2010 Gatorade National High School Baseball Player of the Year.